Alternatives to Freezing

 - You have full ownership of your eggs

-- Choose when you want to use them
+- You may choose when you want to use them

 Pros for frozen embryos